 A Retrofit System is one where a second roof is installed on top of an existing one and can be an excellent cost-saving alternative to a full replacement.
-There are a few key criterion that need to be addressed in the design of a successful long-term recovery system.
+Moreover, There are a few key criterion that need to be address in the design of a successful long-term recovery system.

 Qualities of a Recovery Candidate:

-- The existing roofing system has been maintained properly and is still within its manufacturer defined expected service life.
+- The existing roofing system has been maintain properly and is still within its manufacturer define expect service life.

 - Roof leaks have been minor or have been in isolated areas.